rusticov/redis-coding-challenge/README.md

 * --port <port-number> is the port the server will listen to
 * --aof will read and write requests to an append-only file (redis-aof.log)

+The append-only log is a list of all commands executed successfully.
+It is only used if the `--aof` flag is specified.

 ## Build